hygieia/api-audit/README.md

 **Note**: If the value of `dbusername` is empty, then system skips MongoDB authorization.

 ## Docker Image for API Audit

-To configure the Hygieia audit API layer, execute the following steps:

 You can install Hygieia by using a docker image from docker hub.
 This section gives detailed instructions on how to download and run with Docker.